 The Main Event: Star Gazing!

 This trip came at a perfect time because I have been excited to start pointing my camera toward the night skies for a while now, and finally got a chance.
-I even got some one on one time with the resident photographer for some tips on catching the stars.
-I’m excited to start shooting and sharing some nights-scapes!
+I even got some one-on-one time with the resident photographer for some tips on catching the stars.
+I’m excited to start shooting and sharing some night-scapes!